 I could spend hours addressing why this is occurring, not only in La Cumbre, but also in thousands of other villages, towns and cities across the world.
 However, this is not my goal here.
 For those who want to understand this further, I suggest you read David Simon’s, Meatonomics, addressing the economics behind these trends as well as Richard Oppenlander’s, Comfortably Unaware, discussing the sustainability of this type of system – for our planet, our resources and ourselves.
 Both texts highlight the need for action.
 Using La Cumbre as a case study, I want to share how Global Roots, together with La Cumbre plan to address this.

-Global Roots is an organization located in Durham, NC and has a satellite office in La Cumbre, which sits on a mountaintop beside the area that was once covered with small farms and fruit trees.
+Global Roots is a nonprofit organization located in La Cumbre, which sits on a mountaintop beside the area that was once covered with small farms and fruit trees.
 The plan of action utilized by Global Roots is simple –partnerships, education, and community action—with the goal of creating a vibrant (healthy), inclusive and sustainable community.